In this Restaurant Impossible episode, Robert Irvine visits Whiskey Creek Steakhouse in Keyport, Washington.

 They it is dated, the chairs are uncomfortable and the artwork is awful.

-Along with the poor decor, the service is also poor too as they all just do what they want as there is no leadership.
+They all just do what they want as there is no leadership.

 Robert summons the owners and tells him about the service he witnessed.